Beaver Island, Lake Michigan NASA

 The pilot was 19-ish, rough built and quiet, lacking any fear and obvious emotion.
 He was a stark contrast to the moss-green forests below, where our forward motion revealed clearings and hidden lakes amid the dense charcoal-green expanse.
-The temperature of the island air, rising from the ground below, would hastily push us higher, and as suddenly as we rose, we would plummet, not feeling gravity in our limbs and internal organs.
+The temperature of the island air, rising from the ground below, would hastily push us higher, and as suddenly as we rose, we would plummet, not feeling gravity for a moment or two.
 I was paralyzed with fear, but I soon realized we had returned to our original height, with the plane’s altimeter re-measuring a safe descent.
 We caught the scent of unfamiliar flora and dampness.
 Though we had fallen like a stone moments before, the new scent was a balm to my emotions.
 Just over the tops of the trees, we seemed to be bouncing on an amiable, invisible cushion.

-When we neared the end of our descent, I luxuriated in my relief as the plane ceased its creaking and bouncing, setting us slowly down onto a broad, green pasture, where the gaps in the trees beyond the green runway revealed an endless expanse of aqua-green water….this was the center of Lake Michigan.
+When we neared the end of our descent, I felt relief as the plane ceased its creaking and bouncing, setting us slowly down onto a broad green pasture, where the gaps in the trees beyond the runway revealed an endless expanse of aqua-green water….this was the center of Lake Michigan.

-We landed with a smoothness that reminded me of a curry brush across the flawless coat of a thoroughbred horse.
-We were gliding across a vast, silky plait of perfumed tresses, enveloping the wheels of our plane and holding fast against our motion, cautioning our re-entry onto the blessed ground.
+We landed with a smoothness that reminded me of a curry brush across the flawless coat of a thoroughbred.
+We were gliding across a silky plait of perfumed tresses.
+It enveloped the wheels of our plane and held fast against our motion, cautioning our re-entry onto the ground.
 This was a splendid moment…

-As we coasted to a stop, and I bolted from the plane’s door onto the ground, the sudden lack of fear made me a bit giddy.
+As we coasted to a stop, I bolted from the plane’s door onto the ground.
+The sudden lack of fear made me a bit giddy.
 I barely caught my bag as my brother threw it from the craft.
 He confidently stepped onto the grass.
 I was finding my breath.